waysome/waysome/doc/user/api/json.md

 The arguments are

+* Integers, to tell waysome to use N positions from the stack

-* Integers, to refer to a position on the execution stack, whereas positive values are positions in the stack from the _bottom_ to the _top_ of the stack and negative values are from the _top_ to the _bottom_ of the stack.
+* Integers in an array, to refer to positions on the execution stack, whereas positive values are positions in the stack from the _bottom_ to the _top_ of the stack and negative values are from the _top_ to the _bottom_ of the stack.

 * Objects, to pass constants to the command.

 For example:

+    { "pop": 4 }

+Pop four positions from the stack,

     { "pop": [-1] }